hrkck/01kuc.github.io/content/_posts/2019-02-01_Ideas of improvement on this blog.md

 - Some simple markdown syntax are still not working.
 Indentify and fix them

 - Graphing functions needs improvements...
-- inline rendering for code snippets and math expression are not working.
-Fix them.
-- HTML white space entity is persisting when there is a white space between grave marks...

 - general code refactoring, documenting and simplifying go without saying...